Kinoma: Kinoma Connect

 Kinoma Connect, introduced at CES 2014, is an app for Android and iOS designed to stream media and podcasts from a handheld device or tablet to DLNA-equipped devices such as smart TVs and Blu-ray players.

 Kinoma Create

 On March 10, 2014, Kinoma introduced Kinoma Create, a "JavaScript-powered Internet of Things construction kit" via an Indiegogo campaign that achieved over five times its funding goal.
 It is positioned to provide JavaScript developers a more accessible way to demo and prototype internet-connected devices.

 KinomaJS

-KinomaJS is a solution stack featuring an ECMAScript 6 virtual machine, a development framework, an abstraction layer providing platform/OS independence, and other utilities, functions and extensions.
+KinomaJS is a solution stack featuring an ECMAScript 6 virtual machine (XS), a development framework, an abstraction layer providing platform/OS independence, and other utilities, functions and extensions.